-Although I understood on an intellectual level that my behavior had little to do with food and weight and everything to do with my inability to cope with my ultra-sensitivity to life, it did not motivate me to change.
+I understood on an intellectual level that my behavior had little to do with food and weight and everything to do with my inability to cope with my ultra-sensitivity to life.
+Yet it did not motivate me to change.
 To change, I needed to have enough pain.
 And it took a lot to get me there.

 What I have learned is this:

 It was only by embracing the painful feelings that ED tried to hide that I could finally say goodbye to it.

 Today, I can look at the world in the eye and not have to escape through destroying my body.
 Most importantly, I can recognize that if I ever lapse into eating disorder thoughts around food and my weight, there is something my human emotions are trying to tell me.
 It is not truly about my body insecurities.

 Eating disorders might make one feel like life is wrapped around their body and how they can control and manipulate it.

 However, the truth I came to realize is that my eating disorder dissociated my heart and mind from my body.

 I became so far removed from what my body was telling me that I could not separate fact from fiction.

 The importance of emotional needs